veebch/thedailygrind/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/v_e_e_b/)

 Moving between grind sizes for different brew methods can be a mild frustration on some coffee grinders.
-This modification letsd you do it with a single click.
+This modification lets you do it with a single click.
 Also, remembering the location of the previous grind is not always easy.
 This leads to wasted coffee..... unacceptable.

 # The Daily Grind